Butterfly Conservation - saving butterflies, moths

 Suffolk Branch of Butterfly Conservation (SBBC) Photographic Competition

-'My favourite ever Photograph' - Enter your best Butterfly or Moth photographs, taken anywhere in the world (no restriction on year taken)
+'Best of British - Including Rarities' - Enter your best Butterfly or Moth photographs, taken in the UK

 This can be any stage of the life-cycle.